UCF: Uncovering Common Features for Generalizable Deepfake Detection: Experiments

 \paragraph{Implementation.} We use a modified version of Xception~\cite{rossler2019faceforensics++} as the backbone network, with model parameters initialized by pre-training on ImageNet.
 Face extraction and alignment are performed using DLIB~\cite{sagonas2016300}.
 Following previous works~\cite{chen2022self}, the aligned faces are resized to $256\times 256$ for both the training and testing.
 We use the Adam~\cite{kingma2014adam} for optimization with the learning rate of 0.0002, and the batch size is fixed as 32.
 In the overall loss function in Eq.~(\ref{overall_loss}), we set $\lambda_{1}$ to $\lambda_{3}$ as 0.1, 0.3, 0.05 empirically.
 The margin $\alpha$ in Eq.~(\ref{con-loss}) is set to 3.
 We also apply some widely used data augmentations, \textit{i.e.,} image compression, horizontal flip, and random brightness contrast.

-\paragraph{Evaluation Metrics.} We report the Area Under Curve (AUC) metric to compare our proposed method with prior works, which is consistent with the evaluation approach adopted in many previous works~\cite{li2020face,qian2020thinking,rossler2019faceforensics++,luo2021generalizing,chen2022self}.
+\paragraph{Evaluation Metrics.} We report the Area Under Curve (AUC) metric to compare our proposed method with prior works, which is consistent with the evaluation approach adopted in many previous works~\cite{li2020face,qian2020thinking,rossler2019faceforensics++,luo2021generalizing,chen2022self}. \textbf{The default evaluation metric employed is the AUC.} We also report other metrics such as Accuracy (ACC), Average Precision (AP), and Equal Error Rate (EER) for a more comprehensive evaluation of our method.
+Please refer to our supplementary for more details.